Gabrieltgaldino/NRG_QT/docs/source/software_description/NRGTEN.rst

 .. note::
     When a second object is defined, the "Ligand" selection does not generate a differential in the NRGTEN plot.

-NRGTEN also allows for comparisons between mutants and wild-type, as well as different ligands bound to the same target.
+NRGTEN also allows for comparisons between mutants and wild type, as well as different ligands bound to the same target.
 For this, a multi-state object containing all mutants (one mutant per state) or all complexes (one protein/ligand complex per state) must be created before running NRGTEN.
 These multi-state objects can be created using the "Single Mutations" functionality (see :doc:`Single_Mutations`) or the "Multi-state Object Manager" functionality (see :doc:`Settings`).
-Load this object at the "Object" list in the "Load Object 2" area.
+Load this object at the "Object" list in the "Load Object 2" section.

 The NRGTEN functionality only allows calculations of entropic signatures, so a beta value must be defined in the "Dynamical Signature" area.
-We recommend starting your study with the default value and exploring other beta values as desired.
+We recommend starting your study with the default value (default beta=1) and exploring other beta values as desired.
 Press the "Run DynaSig" button to start the calculations.

-For the calculation of conformational ensembles, only the object loaded in the "Load Object" area will be considered.
+For the calculation of conformational ensembles, only the object loaded in the "Load Object" section will be considered.

 Define the normal modes to be considered for the calculation in the "modes list" line edit (the modes must be separated by commas).